paploo/DieStats/README.md

   (One way is to have the domain typeclass know about ordering, and have it have an "identity" ordering by default, which does nothing.)
 * Need frequency buffers which allow fast, mutable accumulation.
+* PDFs can be used to generate random values, but we might want to typeclass our random number generator so that we can have different implementations.